adyen-examples/build-your-own-payments-integration-adyen/README.md

 _Note that the workshop is intended to highlight some of the pains of our customers when building and upgrading.
 We know there might be better ways to do things, with a deeper knowledge of the platform._

 The list of modules is as such :

-* Module 1 : Building a simple checkout page using sessions.
+- Module 0: Building a simple checkout page using sessions.
+- Module 1: Adding donations using the advanced flow.
+- Module 2: Adding gift cards.
+- Module 3: Upgrading to the latest version of the library and Adyen.Drop-in/Web Components.

 ### Context of the code repository.